kirinote/optino_link/README.md

 ## Reference board
 ![Reference board](./img/reference.png)

-I am distributing the Gerber data for the OLU-1 reference board free of charge.
-I would like to assess the level of demand, so I will manage the distribution of this data for the time being.
+The designer is distributing the Gerber files for the OLU-1 reference board free of charge.
+To gauge demand, the designer will manage the distribution of these files for the time being.
 Please request the complete set of data from [Kirinote Contact Form](http://148.135.74.205:10000/app/my-workspace/kirinote-contact-form).

 ## Branding
 The font used for the logo expressing the 'Optino Link' concept is Barlow ExtraBold.